RuminantFarmSystems/RuFaS/SoilCrop-Tasks-August-2022.md

     mcrop.biomass_actual = bmass
     return mcrop
    ```
    This code creates and returns a mock crop object each time it is called.
+Note also that I set the starting values
+   of the attributes arbitrarily - They just need to be the right type and should be somewhat reasonable.
    * Now we can write our first test, using pytest syntax.
 For that, all we need is to write a function that `assert`s
    that something is True.
 The first test will check that `cut()` correctly updates the `accumulated_HU` attribute.
 We
    want our tests to have long and very descriptive names that start with "test", so we'll call it